 If your child is unable to attend school:

-At Canvey Junior School we work closely with the Education Welfare Officer, who attends the school regularly to check on all pupil attendance.
-The percentage of unauthorised absences that your child has each year is recorded on their school report.
+At Canvey Junior School we work closely with the Attendance Compliance Team, who attends the school regularly to check on all pupil attendance.
+The percentage of authorised and unauthorised absences that your child has each year is recorded on their school report.
 This is a legal requirement.

 Holidays in term time